NeotokyoRevamp/neo/CONTRIBUTING.md

 It's recommended you fork [the dev branch](https://github.com/NeotokyoRevamp/neo/tree/dev), and pull request your work there back to it.

+*Note: It's recommended you also read the [dev branch version of this document](https://github.com/NeotokyoRevamp/neo/blob/dev/CONTRIBUTING.md) to make sure the information is up to date.*

 The dev branch will periodically get merged back to the master branch, as new things become stable enough.

 For now, there's a public [Trello board](https://trello.com/b/LCDYn7Dm) for organizing who's working on what.
 Come ask in the Discord if you have trouble joining it.
 GitHub issues could also be used if there's need, but we'll see.